dasiths/dasiths.github.io/_posts/2019-01-07-mediator-pattern-implemented-in-net.md

     }
     ```

 Those are the major pieces that make up the Mediator.
-Conceptually it is very simple but there are some implementation concern that make the code a bit complicated.
+Conceptually it is very simple but there are some implementation concerns that make the code a bit complicated.
 I am aware of this.

 ## Using It